PlanktoScope/proposals/design/00292: EEPROM storage.md

 ## Proposal

-We therefore propose to write a python script that allows the storage and the reading of the PlanktoScope hardware information on the EEPROM chip.
+We therefore propose to add functionality to PlanktoScope OS to store and load the PlanktoScope's hardware metadata onto/from the EEPROM chip.

 This information stored should contain :
 * PlanktoScope reference